MicrosoftDocs/ATADocs/ATPDocs/deploy/migrate-from-ata-overview.md

 To migrate from ATA to Defender for Identity, you must have:

-- **An Azure Active Directory tenant with at least one global/security administrator**, so that you can create a Defender for Identity instance.
-Each Defender for Identity instance supports a multiple Active Directory forest boundary and Forest Functional Level (FFL) of Windows 2003 and above.
+- **An Azure Active Directory tenant with at least one global/security administrator**, so that you can create a Defender for Identity workspace.
+Each Defender for Identity workspace supports a multiple Active Directory forest boundary and Forest Functional Level (FFL) of Windows 2003 and above.

 - **.Net Framework version 4.7 or later**.
 You may also need to restart your domain controller if your current .Net Framework version is not 4.7 or later.